nurainazuhar/Final_Report_Data_Management/README.md

 1. To build a big data pipeline for Malaysian digital payment datasets using **HDFS, Hive, Spark, Cassandra, and Zeppelin**.
 2. To analyse digital payment behaviour and economic indicators by cleaning, integrating, and visualising payment instruments, interest rates, and CPI inflation data.
-3. To develop a machine learning model to predict monthly transaction value.
-4. To convert prediction results into business-friendly trend categories.
-5. To store selected prediction outputs in Cassandra for fast retrieval and reporting.
+3. To develop a machine learning model to predict monthly transaction value and store selected prediction outputs in Cassandra for fast retrieval and reporting.
-6. To present the entire workflow inside a Zeppelin notebook as the final project report.

 <p align="right"><a href="#-navigation">⬆ Back to Navigation</a></p>